Billy Sheehan: Talas

 Seeking to take Talas further than just regional success, Sheehan reformed Talas with another drummer (Mark Miller), guitarist (Mitch Perry, also later of Heaven), and a dedicated vocalist, Phil Naro, with whom in the late 1970s Sheehan had previously worked in his side project (the Billy Sheehan Band).
-Talas would release only one more album, Live Speed on Ice.
+Talas released only one more album, Live Speed on Ice.
 After Mitch Perry left the band, he was replaced by Johnny Angel, who played guitar with them for their 1985/86 US tour opening for Yngwie Malmsteen's Rising Force.
-There was a fourth Talas record, tentatively titled "Lights, Camera, Action" to be issued on Gold Mountain/A&M, but it never got past the demo stage due to Sheehan leaving to join David Lee Roth's solo band.
-Talas did briefly continue on under Phil Naro sans Sheehan, enlisting Jimmy DeGrasso on drums, Al Pitrelli on guitar, Bruno Ravel on bass and Gary Bivona on keyboards but by this time Talas was dead and Ravel formed Danger Danger.
-Sheehan also auditioned for Toronto based rock band Max Webster, being a long time friend of Max Webster singer/guitarist Kim Mitchell.
+There was a fourth Talas record, tentatively titled Lights, Camera, Action, to be issued on Gold Mountain/A&M, but it never got past the demo stage due to Sheehan leaving to join David Lee Roth's solo band.
+Talas did briefly continue under Phil Naro sans Sheehan, enlisting Jimmy DeGrasso on drums, Al Pitrelli on guitar, Bruno Ravel on bass and Gary Bivona on keyboards, but by this time Talas was dead and Ravel formed Danger Danger.
+Sheehan also auditioned for Toronto-based rock band Max Webster, being a longtime friend of Max Webster singer/guitarist Kim Mitchell.

-In the early 1980s, Sheehan became involved with the proto-thrash metal band Thrasher, during this time he shared the stage with future Anthrax guitarist Dan Spitz.
+In the early 1980s, Sheehan became involved with the proto-thrash metal band Thrasher.
+During this time he shared the stage with future Anthrax guitarist Dan Spitz.
 His involvement with Thrasher did not last long but he did play on the self-titled LP, reissued on CD in 2008.